samson920/alexalabmanager/README.md

 The above is meant to serve as a reminder for people with experience developing Alexa skills.
 For details, check the wiki.

 **Usage**
 The following detail all of the actions of the Alexa skill, and what to say to trigger them.
+The database representing the inventory/plate management/reminder system will be updated accordingly.

 * You can say that you have x mL or x L of a certain reagent.
     * "Tell my lab manager, add x {unit} of {reagent} to my inventory"